thekevinpaul/AWSConnectivity/README.md

 <b>iii) You are purely being connected to the wrong server as your ISP is under the impression the route to the server you're connected to, has the least latency.</b>

- <h>In this readme.file we will be addressing just this third point, which EA or infact, some other gaming organisations don't provide a strong enough method to troubleshoot for users.</h>
+ <h>In this README.md, we will be addressing just this third point, which EA or infact, some other gaming organisations don't provide a strong enough method to troubleshoot for users.</h>

-  I say this with personal experience being a victim of continously being connected to a server 10 times as far as the nearest one to me.
+  I say this with personal experience, being a victim of continously being connected to a server 10 times as far as the nearest one to me.

 # Simple steps to get connected to the closest server:

-  i) When you are playing a game which uses AWS servers as game data centres, such as the following studios:
+When you are playing a game which uses AWS servers as game data centres, such as the following studios:

 Epic Games
 Gearbox Software